Locations / Date

 - Instructors and examiners of remote pilots;

-Personnel of Air Navigation Service Providers (ANSPs) wishing to better understand drone operations, from a perspective different from Air Traffic Management (ATM).
+- Personnel of Air Navigation Service Providers (ANSPs) wishing to better understand the different regulatory processes applicable to drones under GAT, including for Air Traffic Management (ATM).

 - Good command of English language; and